MohitGoel92/Power-BI/README.md

 # Power-BI

 This repository is used to deliver a complete course on Power BI that will take a complete Power BI novice to a level of business proficiency.
-Power BI is not only highly user friendly, engaging and beautifully designed, it is absolutely essential for analytics and business intelligence.
+Power BI is not only highly user friendly, insightful and beautifully designed, it is absolutely essential for analytics and business intelligence.
 Whether you are trying to get your first role in data analytics, business intelligence or wish to simply brush up on your skills, this course will be a highly practical way to make you perform like a pro.
 Learning a skill like Power BI will open up career doors that you thought were not applicable to you.

 In this course we have Power BI files where we explore a wide variety of different techniques to analyse the data for different business tasks.
 This knowledge is then put into pracice using real-world business tasks.
 The main aim of this course is to guide an individual to produce **dashboards** and acquaint them with Power BI functionalities such as **DAX** (data analysis expressions).